brimstone/docker-nomonkey-plugin/README.md

-Docker No monkey Business Plugin
+Docker No Monkey Business Plugin
 ================================
 _In order to use this plugin you need to be running at least Docker 1.10 which has support for authorization plugins._